-- cycling.
-See Appendix A.

-- transport to both staff and visitors.
+- Support large employers and schools to develop and maintain travel plans and cycle parking that incentivise cycling.
+See Appendix A. - Ensure that all Council offices have travel plans that promote cycling as an attractive mode of transport to both staff and visitors.

-- as part of dedicated cycle events or as stand-alone events in public places.

-- Bike Club.

-- Encourage workplace cycle challenges such as LovetoRide Essex.
+- Establish high profile events such as car free days/circuits in town centres, bike festivals, either as part of dedicated cycle events or as stand-alone events in public places. - Interventions to promote cycling amongst children, such as Bike It, Go Ride and most recently Bike Club. - Encourage workplace cycle challenges such as LovetoRide Essex.